NAIKPRIYANK/LetsGrowMoretask1/README.md

-# letsGrowMore Simple to do list
+# Simple to do list